Eucrow/sapmuebase/README.md

 use `?fixReportSirenoFiles` for details in R.

 ## Datasets available
-Datasests name and its variables are mostly in spanish due to the language used in SIRENO database.
+Datasest names and its variables are mostly in spanish due to the language used in SIRENO database.

 The datasets with SIRENO data are only related to ICES area.